-Management is pleased to present this discussion and analysis of the financial activities of the Teachers' Retirement System of Oklahoma ("TRS" or the "System") for the years ended June 30, 2017 and 2016.
-The System is responsible for administering retirement benefits for the following plans: an Internal Revenue (IRC) section 401(a) defined benefit plan, (401(a) Plan) defined contribution plan, and an IRC Section 401(h) medical supplement, (OPEB Plan) defined benefit plan.
+Management is pleased to present this discussion and analysis of the financial activities of the Teachers' Retirement System of Oklahoma ("TRS" or the "System") for the years ended June 30, 2020 and 2019.
+The System is responsible for administering retirement benefits for the following plans: an Internal Revenue Code (IRC) section 401(a) defined benefit plan (401(a) Plan) and an IRC Section 401(h) medical supplement defined benefit plan (OPEB Plan), (collectively "the Plans").
 The 401(a) Plan is available for all educational employees of the state of Oklahoma.
 The 401(h) Plan is available for all eligible members.
-Finally the 403(b) defined contribution plan is a voluntary tax-advantaged retirement savings plan available to all educational employees of the State.
+Finally the 403(b) Plan is a taxadvantaged retirement savings plan also available to all educational employees of the State.